dfe-analytical-services/git-academy-sandbox/git-academy-log.md

 ### Updating files (adding and committing)

-- [ ] First update of the git academy log with your achievements!
+- [ ] First updates of the git academy log with your achievements!